arnolddustin/pi-console/README.md

 * start the console app by running `sudo pi`.  this will display the set of commands available.  running with `sudo` is required because elevated privileges are required to write to the GPIO system on the Raspberry Pi

 ## wiringPi
-Commands in the `pi.wiringPi.commands` namespace use the [wiringPi library](http://www.wiringPi.com) on the RaspberryPi.
+Commands in the `pi.wiringPi.commands` namespace use .NET PInvoke to call the [wiringPi library](http://www.wiringPi.com) on the RaspberryPi.
 To install support for these commands:
 * Follow the wiringPi [installation instructions](http://wiringpi.com/download-and-install/) to install wiringPi
 * Verify that wiringPi is installed correctly by running `gpio readall`
 * Open the folder where you cloned the wiringPi git repository and run `./build`